Disabled Living’s Work and How Small Charity Week Helps Us

 Debra Evans, Chief Executive of Disabled Living

-- They help to promote what it is that Disabled Living do as a charity
+- Promote what it is that Disabled Living do as a charity

-- They help to raise awareness and build relationships with charities across the UK
+- Raise awareness and build relationships with charities across the UK